 Here's how to do it:

-Step 7) - When the spaghetti and guanciale sizzle in the pan, TURN OFF THE HEAT, otherwise the eggs will overcook and you'll end up with scrambled eggs and pasta!
+Step 6) - When the spaghetti and guanciale are sizzling in the pan, TURN OFF THE HEAT—otherwise, the eggs will cook too much, and you'll end up with scrambled eggs instead of a creamy carbonara!

 Step 7) - Add the guanciale (what's left in the pan), freshly ground black pepper and grated pecorino romano to taste.
 Serve and enjoy!